Tony Stewart (American football): 2003 to 2005 seasons

 Stewart went on to have career highs in receptions (21) and yards (212) during the 2003 season.
 He played 16 games for the Bengals in 2004, making 10 catches and a touchdown.
-He also made his mark as a mainstay on special teams, racking up 7 tackles and a forced fumble that year.
+He also made his mark as a mainstay on special teams, racking up seven tackles and a forced fumble that year.
 Stewart saw significant playing time on offense and special teams in 2005.
-However, later that season, a back injury broke his streak of 40 straight games played for the Bengals.
+A back injury later that season broke his streak of 40 consecutive games played for the Bengals.

 2006 season

 Stewart signed a one-year contract extension with the Bengals during the 2006 offseason.

 Oakland Raiders

-2007–10 seasons
+2007 to 2010 seasons

-On March 9, 2007, Stewart signed a 2-year contract with the Oakland Raiders.
+On March 9, 2007, Stewart signed a two-year contract with the Oakland Raiders.
 He played in 32 games and made 11 receptions for 81 yards in 2 seasons with the Raiders.
 He became a free agent at the conclusion of the 2008 season, but re-signed with the team on March 4, 2009.
-On August 30, 2010 Stewart was released by the Raiders.
+On August 30, 2010, Stewart was released by the Raiders.